WomenAndTech/static-site/docs/intro-to-git.md

     ```
     $ git clone https://github.com/WomenAndTech/static-site.git
     ```

-This will add the repository file into your project folder.
+This will add the entire repository into your local directory that you navigated to in step 2.

     `main-project-folder/static-site`

 You can change the folder name after you've cloned the repo.

-**Note:** If you have collaborator or team access, you can clone directly from the repo.
+**Note:** If you have collaborator access, you can clone directly from the repo.
 If the repo is public but you don't have access, you can `fork` the repo to make a copy into your own account, separate from the original repo.

-You can also create a new repos in your own account.

 Here are some additional resources about [forking](https://help.github.com/articles/fork-a-repo/) or [creating](https://help.github.com/articles/create-a-repo/) a new repo.